top of page

 • if the baserunner touches 1st base, turns left AND BOTH FEET ARE BEYOND THE 1ST BASE CHALK LINE, thAT runner is declaring themself as 'active' and can be tagged out if not on a base.

-• if the baserunner touches 1st base and STAYS TO THE right OF THE 1ST BASE LINE (AS LONG AS ONE FOOT REMAINS ON THE LINE), the baserunner is declaring themself safe at 1st without the intent to advance.
-(UNTIL THEY ARE COMPLETELY PAST THAT CHALK LINE)
+• if the baserunner touches 1st base and STAYS TO THE right OF THE 1ST BASE LINE (AS LONG AS ONE FOOT REMAINS at least ON THE LINE), the baserunner is declaring themself safe at 1st without the intent to advance. (they still may take off and run for second as long as the pitcher does not hold the ball.)

-• Ties (for A semi-final or championship playoff game):
+• Ties (for A semi-final & championship playoff game):

 • instead of longest kick tie-breaker, there will be extra innings.